Nialljb/CISO/README.md

 -	Template (age-matched) [now optional]

 If no age matched template is provided, the algorithm will attempt to first make an initial template by rigid regisitration of all images to the axial plane.
 This will then be the reference for isotropic reconstruction.
+This has been tested with adult scans and shown comparable results to providing initial template.

 There is now also a feature in the configuration to select if a phantom is being reconstructed.